Information System Security

 Security in modern computing paradigms (12 h, 1.5 CFU).
 Cloud Computing Security.
 Internet of Things security.
 Hardware Assisted Security.

 Cryptography and Network Security: Principles and Practice, 7th Edition

 William Stallings, Pearson, ISBN-13: 978-0134444284

 Further Readings: The Hacker Playbook 3: Practical Guide To Penetration Testing, Peter Kim, ed.
 2018.
 ISBN-13: 978-1980901754

-Exam consists in an oral discussion of a project work agreed with professors and developed individually by the student.
+Exam consists in an oral discussion of a project work agreed with the professor and developed individually by the student.

 Lectures are in Italian.
 Additional study material will be made available by the teachers.
-Professors are fluent in English and are available to interact with students in English, also during the examination.
-Students can meet professor Romano on Tuesdays from 3 to 5 PM in his office, and prof. Coppolino on Mondays from 10 to 12 AM in his office.
+The professor is fluent in English and is available to interact with students in English, also during the examination.
+Students can meet the professor on Tuesdays from 3 to 5 PM in his office (and/or remotely).